Your First Pet Is a Big Decision That Can Change Your Life

 A friend for life

 Dogs and cats can lower stress, reduce your chances of heart disease, and fill an emotional void.
 DrugRehab.org claims that companion animals may even play a role in helping you recover from addiction.
-Having a pet can help you stick to a schedule and will always be available to provide affection without hesitation when you’re feeling sad or hopeless.
+Having a pet can help you stick to a schedule and will always be available to provide affection without hesitation when you feel sad or hopeless.
 Perhaps most importantly, your pets will provide socialization opportunities and help keep you active.